deficollective/defiscan/src/content/protocols/velodrome-v2/optimism.md

     ],
     [
-      { text: "Upgrades have no potential of “loss of funds“ ", status: "fixed"}, { text: "Frontend backups or self-hosting option exists", status: "fixed"}, ],
+      { text: "Upgrades have no potential of “loss of funds“ ", status: "fixed"}, { text: "Dependency with a High centralization score is mitigated", status: "fixed" }, { text: "Frontend backups or self-hosting option exists", status: "fixed"}, ],
     [
-      { text: "Upgrades with potential of “loss of funds or unclaimed yield” not protected with onchain governance AND Exit Window >= 30 days", status: "unfixed" }, { text: "Alternative third-party frontends exist", status: "fixed" }
+      { text: "Upgrades with potential of “loss of funds or unclaimed yield” not protected with onchain governance AND Exit Window >= 30 days", status: "unfixed" }, { text: "There are no external dependencies", status: "fixed" }, { text: "Alternative third-party frontends exist", status: "fixed" }

     ],